return42/sphkerneldoc/doc/books/linux_tv/media/v4l/vidioc-g-fmt.rst

 :ref:`devices`.
 Good practice is to query the current parameters first, and to modify only those parameters not suitable for the application.
-When the application calls the ``VIDIOC_S_FMT`` ioctl with a pointer to a ``v4l2_format`` structure the driver checks and adjusts the parameters against hardware abilities.
+When the application calls the ``VIDIOC_S_FMT`` ioctl with a pointer to a :c:type:`struct v4l2_format` structure the driver checks and adjusts the parameters against hardware abilities.
 Drivers should not return an error code unless the ``type`` field is invalid, this is a mechanism to fathom device capabilities and to approach parameters acceptable for both the application and driver.
 On success the driver may program the hardware, allocate resources and generally prepare for data exchange.
 Finally the ``VIDIOC_S_FMT`` ioctl returns the current format parameters as ``VIDIOC_G_FMT`` does.
 Very simple, inflexible devices may even ignore all input and always return the default parameters.
 However all V4L2 devices exchanging data with the application must implement the ``VIDIOC_G_FMT`` and ``VIDIOC_S_FMT`` ioctl.
 When the requested buffer type is not supported drivers return an EINVAL error code on a ``VIDIOC_S_FMT`` attempt.
 When I/O is already in progress or the resource is not available for other reasons drivers return the EBUSY error code.

 The ``VIDIOC_TRY_FMT`` ioctl is equivalent to ``VIDIOC_S_FMT`` with one
 exception: it does not change driver state.
 It can also be called at any